dfinnis/Push_swap/README.md

 ## checker

-*checker* expects numbers as arguments in the same format as *push_swap*. *checker* then waits to receive operations on stdin, one operation per line.
+*checker* expects numbers as arguments in the same format as *push_swap*. *checker* then waits to receive operations on stdin, one operation per line. *checker* performs the given operations on the given numbers, then prints "OK" if the numbers are sorted correctly, "KO" if not sorted.

 In the following example, we provide numbers 2, 1 then 3 as argument, then operation *sa* to stdin.
 Finally press *ctrl + d* to end stdin input.